ncbi/cxx-toolkit/pages/rn_new.md

 For the SSL support the Toolkit now uses an embedded snapshot of [mbedTLS](https://tls.mbed.org/) library.
 This removes the need for linking in GnuTLS and its numerous related libraries (which created a lot of configuration and distribution problems).

+Added SSE support (not by default in the public release), used it to significantly improve some BAM reading operations.

 <a name="release_notes.Documentation"></a>